API - GPIO Functions¶

 Parameters

-• pin {Integer} a number to identify the port (D2-D8) to which to do the change
+pin {Integer}a number to identify the port (D2-D8) to which to do the changemode {String}"OUTPUT"for writing values or"INPUT"for reading

 Returns: 1 all the time